GENERAL INSTITUTIONAL INFORMATION

 9%

-Approval Disclosure Statement: Victory Career College was granted institutional approval by the Bureau for Private Postsecondary Education, pursuant to California Education Code Section 94915.
+Victory Career College was granted institutional approval by the Bureau for Private Postsecondary Education, pursuant to California Education Code Section 94915.
 The Bureau’s approval means that the institution and its operation comply with the minimum standards established under the law for occupational instruction by private postsecondary educational institutions, but does not imply any endorsement or recommendation by the State or by the Bureau.
 Institutional approval must be renewed every five years and is subject to continuing review.
-Approved courses:
+List of BPPE Approved Programs By Means Of Accreditation NACCAS:

 MASSAGE THERAPY 500 CLOCK HOURS